Kishore007raj/App_project/README.md

-# PyPassGen - A simple password and passphrase Generator
+# PyPassGen - A simple Password and Passphrase Generator

-This is a simple password generator implemented in Python and Streamlit.
+This is a simple password generator implemented using Python and Streamlit.
 It allows you to create passwords with a length of 15 characters and passphrases consisting of 5 words

 ## Features